-The most notable feature of the year was an 11.1 per cent increase in the number of criminal lodgments across the State.
-This involved an increase in lodgment numbers in almost all major centres and followed upon an increase of 5.9 per cent in 2015-16 and 6.1 per cent in 2014-15.
+The most notable feature of the year was a 13.9 per cent increase in the number of criminal lodgments across the State.
+This involved an increase in lodgment numbers in almost all major centres and followed upon an increase of 11.1 per cent in 2016-17, 5.9 per cent in 2015-16 and 6.1 per cent in 2014-15.
 This has made the administration of the criminal lists more difficult and has placed increased strain upon the court's judicial resources.